Local plan monitoring

 - Residential development of the land is achievable, that is the land is likely to be developed within 15 years of being entered on the register

-As of December 2018 there are 80 brownfield sites on part 1 of the Brownfield Land Register.
-These sites have the potential to provide 5,231 new homes.
+As of December 2019 there are 99 brownfield sites on part 1 of the Brownfield Land Register.
+84 of these are live with potential to deliver 5,942 new homes.

 As granting permission in principle (PiP) for residential development provides a new consent regime, we intend to prepare new procedures for assessing and determining the suitability of entering sites on part 2 of the register.
 This will include the assessment of potential sites submitted through our Housing Economic Land Availability Assessment (HELAA).
 Further details on this and any associated public consultation processes will be provided in due course.